-If you’ve ever been interested in an organic and plant-based meal delivery service or cleanse program, check out my Sakara Life Review.
+Side note: if you’ve ever been interested in an organic and plant-based meal delivery service or cleanse program, check out my Sakara Life Review.

-Of course, the effectiveness of dry brushing depends on what you’re using it for.
-Rest assured, if you’re looking to improve your skin (hello, smaller pores) or support the elimination of toxins from your body, you’ll surely see results.
+Of course, the effectiveness of dry brushing depends on what you’re hoping to achieve.
+Rest assured, if you’re looking to improve your skin tone or support the elimination of toxins from your body, you’ll surely see results.

 Whichever dry brush you pick, make sure to pick one with natural bristles and consider if you’d like a short or long handle.
-Longer handles make it easier to get your back and the backs of your legs, but I prefer the non-handle brushes because I feel like I have more control.
+Longer handles make it easier to get your back and the backs of your legs, but I prefer the non-handle or short-handled brushes because I feel like I have more control.

 After you’ve selected your dry brush, you’re ready to get started!
 It’s that simple.
 I recommend taking 3-5 minutes every morning and/or evening to dry brush before hopping in the shower.
 I wouldn’t suggest getting your dry brush wet, as the natural fibers could be prone to mold over time.
 Some people like to dry brush while standing in the shower (with the water off), as you’ll see some dead skin flying around your bathroom, especially the first few times you do it.

 Once you’ve found your dry brushing spot, simply take the brush and brush gently along your skin towards your heart center in long and even strokes.
 Take special care to get your back, the backs of your legs, stomach (use circular motions here to encourage digestion), and even your toes!

 Dry brushing is a beautiful self-care practice, one that encourages you to slow down and connect with your body.
 After just a few times doing this practice, I would myself craving the routine every morning and night.
 It’s like my body instantly knew how beneficial dry brushing was and wanted more and more and more.

 I’ve since created a self-care routine around the practice of dry brushing.
-Since I tend to take a full shower at night, I will just do a quick cool rinse in the morning after my AM session.
-The cool water, paired with the dry brushing, encourages my lymphatic system to start working and I instantly feel more energized.
+Since I tend to take a full shower at night, I will just do a quick cold rinse in the morning after my AM session.
+The cool water, paired with the dry brushing, encourages my lymphatic system to start working, and I instantly feel more energized.

-Adding in this simple practice has not only changed the way I physically look, but it’s also given me one more moment throughout my busy day that I have to myself.
+Adding in this simple practice has not only changed the way I look, but it’s also given me one more moment throughout my busy day that I have to myself.
 There truly is something so relaxing and rewarding about an extra ten minutes to nourish and do something good for yourself.

 Think you may know more benefits of dry brushing?
 Feel free to comment them below and let me know what you think!